-A high gamma means that any stock that has an unfavorable swing will have a bigger negative impact.
-In essence, with high gamma expect volatile moves.
-If you’re day trading options for income this can be good as long as you choose the correct direction.
+A high gamma means that any stock with an unfavorable swing will have a bigger negative impact.
+In essence, with high gamma, expect volatile moves.
+If you’re day trading options, this can be good if you choose the correct direction.

 Delta and gamma tend to work hand in hand.
 Options expire.
-As a result, you want to be able to turn a profit before they do.
+As a result, you want to be able to profit before they do.
 However, 80% of options end up expiring worthless.
 That’s a lot of lost money.

 Gamma also decelerates loss for every $1 that price moves against you.
 In other words, for every $1 the trade you’re in moves, you’re getting a nice return on the capital you put up.
-Take our options trading course.

 Just like trading shares, direction and patterns matter when trading options.
 One could argue even more so because of the affecting measures in options.

-Many times the reason options expire worthless is because traders hold them, hoping they’ll recover.
-They either didn’t give themselves enough time or they bought the wrong option.
-Hence the importance of knowing what direction the stock is heading.
+Many times, options expire worthless because traders hold them, hoping they’ll recover.
+They either didn’t give themselves enough time or bought the wrong option.
+Hence, it is important to know what direction the stock is heading.

 Options Gamma tells us how fast the delta changes when a stock moves.
 It’s most helpful to use it to see the stability of an option’s probability of reaching the strike price before it expires.
 Since options trading has so much that goes into it, take the time to study and practice.